Ground Zero: In Your House

 Ground Zero: In Your House was the 17th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on September 7, 1997, at Louisville Gardens in Louisville, Kentucky.
 This was the first three-hour In Your House pay-per-view, and also the first to use the "In Your House" moniker as the subtitle rather than the main title.
 This was also the last event in which the entrance staging shaped like a suburban home was used, in favor of unique sets based around the name of the PPV going forward.
 The event is notable for featuring the first-ever singles match between Shawn Michaels and The Undertaker.

-Seven professional wrestling matches contested at the event.
+Seven professional wrestling matches were contested at the event.
 The main event saw Shawn Michaels and The Undertaker wrestle to a no contest.
-Also on the card, Bret Hart defeated The Patriot to retain the WWF Championship.
-The Headbangers (Mosh and Thrasher) won the vacant WWF Tag Team Championship in a Four-Way Tag Team Elimination match, and Brian Pillman defeated Goldust.
-Due to prior stipulations, Goldust's manager/wife (storyline and real-life) Marlena was required to become Pillman's personal assistant for 30 days.
+Also on the card, Bret Hart defeated The Patriot to retain the WWF Championship, The Headbangers (Mosh and Thrasher) won the vacant WWF Tag Team Championship in a Four-Way Tag Team Elimination match, and Brian Pillman defeated Goldust.
+Due to prior stipulations, Goldust's manager/wife (storyline and real-life) Marlena was required to become Pillman's assistant for 30 days.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-Ground Zero: In Your House was the 17th In Your House event and took place on September 7, 1997, at Louisville Gardens in Louisville, Kentucky.
+Ground Zero: In Your House was the 17th In Your House event, and took place on September 7, 1997, at Louisville Gardens in Louisville, Kentucky.
 It was the first In Your House PPV in which "In Your House" was the subtitle instead of the main title and was also the first in which the title did not carry the event's installment number.